formigarafa/zxcvbn-rb/README.md

 This gem include a compatible interface so it can be used as a drop-in substitution for `zxcvbn-js` or `zxcvbn-ruby`.
 You can just call `Zxcvbn.test` or use `Zxcvbn::Tester.new` the same way as you would if you were using `zxcvbn-js` or `zxcvbn-ruby`.

+### Note about translations (i18n, gettext, etc...)
+Check the [wiki](https://github.com/formigarafa/zxcvbn-rb/wiki) for more details on how to handle translations.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.